ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

     pure ry
 {% endhighlight %}

 The above is a pretty faithful port of the Scala version (for a unary function such as $$\sqrt{ \cdot }$$ to reduce clutter), in which the major differences are the explicit tracking of the effects (mutation and continuation) at the type level.
 How does this work ?
-Pretty much like its Scala counterpart :

 1) Compute the function result and bind the function inputs to the adjoint updating function (the "pullback")